Skip to content

 When used with Cloudron authentication, simply add new users to the Cloudron dashboard.
 As of this writing, mixing Cloudron users and external users does not work well (See this issue).

-Without Cloudron authentication, new users can be added using the CLI:
+Without Cloudron authentication, new users can be added and approved using the CLI:

 Username restriction